bkaradzic/GENie/docs/scripting-reference.md

 ```

 #### Caveats
-- Frameworks need to be known to the project to be copiable: set the link dependency accordingly using `links {}`.
+- Frameworks must be known to the project to be copiable: set the link dependency accordingly using `links {}`.
 - `xcodecopyframeworks` can only be set _per project_, not _per configuration_.

 [Back to top](#table-of-contents)